cpbirch/balls/README.md

 1. If webgl is not supported by browser/machine, it will not work.
    Use [nevergreen](https://github.com/build-canaries/nevergreen).
    You just won't have any Balls.
+2. Balls requires some place to be stored.
+Browser local storage must be available.
+3. Balls prefers Chrome.

 ### License